You're going to take nothing from no one

 the surging crowd the chanting voice of many people was there

-yet I missed the deferring whisper of others from the crowd
+yet I missed the referring whisper of others from the crowd

 the minority of a democracy was absent / quiet as a shroud

-and wither was their point of view drowned in slogans and revile
+and whither was their point of view drowned by slogans and revile

 the future of inclusiveness dominated by slurs that defile